 I don’t want to say the legal profession is toxic and terrible, because it’s not.
 The vast majority of lawyers are hardworking people of integrity who are motivated to protect the rule of law and benefit communities.
 However, the profession needs to recalibrate.
 Law firms and their leaders need to re-set their goals, just as the NZ Treasury is resetting our goals as a country.
 The Treasury is looking beyond economic goals and considering the wellbeing of the nation and measuring happiness levels.
 I suggest that law firms need to do the same.
 It is time for a values re-set that is deep and fundamental.
 And the threads of those new values need to permeate every aspect of the law firm including the way people develop and progress.
 It’s got to be more than just talk – if a firm values and espouses collegiality, it needs to consistently show such collegiality.

-Tony and I had a lot more to talk about and I hope to explore some of these issues in more detail in future articles.
-I want to deeply thank Tony for his honesty, openness, and willingness to be vulnerable.
-Kia kaha, arohanui Tony.
+Seth and I had a lot more to talk about and I hope to explore some of these issues in more detail in future articles.
+I want to deeply thank Seth for his honesty, openness, and willingness to be vulnerable.
+Kia kaha, arohanui Seth.

 Me mahi tahi tatou mo te oranga o te katoa.